IMPORTANT: All submissions must be delivered to Grants Administration at least five (5) business days before the submission deadline

 - Complete the Notification of Intent to Submit as early as possible in the proposal process; this enables Sponsored Programs Administration to plan for staff availability to assist the Principal Investigator with development, review, and submission of all grants and contracts.

-- Complete the Proposal Routing Form (PDF).
+- Complete the Proposal Routing Form (MS Word).

 - If a Creighton University faculty member is collaborating on another organization's project, gather appropriate documents.
 Proceed to Step 5.

 - Gather original grant application documents per sponsor guidelines (i.e. project narrative, budget, budget justification, etc).
 If subcontracting a portion of the project to another organization, gather appropriate documents.